 Bans and quota

-There are no export bans or quota in place.
+There are no logging or export bans or quotas in place in Liberia.

-There are no CITES listed tree species for Liberia.
+There are no CITES-listed tree species in Appendix I and Appendix III for Liberia.

 National action on timber legality

-During Liberia’s prolonged civil war, timber revenues were misappropriated and used to sustain the conflict.
-In 2003 the United Nations (UN) Security Council attempted to deal with this by imposing sanctions on all imports of timber from Liberia.
-Since then, Liberia has made significant efforts to reform the forest sector including completing a comprehensive review of the regulatory framework, developing a national timber traceability system (LiberFor) to track timber production and revenue payments and reforming the FDA.
-The UN Security Council lifted sanctions in 2006 to recognise Liberia’s progress and to open the way for Liberia to rebuild its forest sector.
-In order to support the forest reform process, Liberia and the EU entered into negotiations for a voluntary partnership agreement in March 2009.
-The Agreement was signed in July 2011, and ratified in December 2013.
-Since 2013, SGS was hired to further develop the CoC system and the rest of the TLAS.
-It ensures traceability from a standing tree to the point of export, and provides evidence to support issuing export permits for timber coming from Forest Management Contracts (FMC), Timber Sales Contracts (TSC), PUPs and CFMAs.
+During Liberia’s prolonged civil war (1989-2003), timber revenues were misappropriated and used to sustain the conflict.
+In 2003 the United Nations (UN) Security Council imposed sanctions (embargo) on all imports of timber from Liberia.
+Since then, Liberia has made significant efforts to reform the forest sector including completing a comprehensive review of the regulatory framework, developing a national timber traceability system (SGS LiberFor, now LiberTrace) to track timber production and revenue payments, and reforming the FDA.
+In 2006, the UN Security Council lifted the sanctions to recognise Liberia’s progress and to open the way for Liberia to rebuild its forest sector.

 Third party certification